METS-Programme/ugandaemr-usermanual/smc.md

 ### Client medical histrory
 Enter all available client medical history information - when working with dropdowns, to clear a field, select the top most blank option:-

+Enter all information as filled in on the SMC card:-
 1. Knowledge of HIV status
 2. Medical history
  ![](SMC5.png)